aqlx86/Musil/README.md

-Introduction
+Musil
 ------------
-Musil is a simple logger that writes logs into elasticsearch.
+Simple logger for laravel that writes logs into elasticsearch.

 Installation